SalomePlatform/adao/doc/en/theory.rst

-In this case of parameter estimation, in order to apply data assimilation methods, we therefore impose the hypothesis that the evolution operator is the identity (*Note: it is therefore not used, but must be declared in ADAO, for example as a 1 matrix*), and the observation operator is :math:`G`.
+In this case of parameter estimation, in order to apply data assimilation methods, we therefore impose the hypothesis that the evolution operator is the identity (*Note: it is therefore not used, but must be declared in ADAO, for example as a unitary diagonal matrix*), and the observation operator is :math:`G`.

 Joint state and parameter estimation in dynamics
 ++++++++++++++++++++++++++++++++++++++++++++++++